-We had the best snow day last week…school was cancelled, work wasn’t happening and the only thing to do was hunker down in the house or go outside to play.
-With little kids, we didn’t have much choice, so we dug our saucers and sleds out of the garage, bundled up and invited friends over for a day of sledding.
-Not surprisingly, the boys (and I’m including husbands in this category) took charge of the fun, creating a luge-like course on a steep hill in our backyard and risking life and limb to see who could get to the bottom the fastest.
+We had the best snow day last week.
+School was cancelled, work wasn’t happening, and the only thing to do was hunker down in the house or go outside to play.
+With little kids, we didn’t have much choice, so we dug our saucers and sleds out of the garage, bundled up, and invited friends over for a day of sledding.
+Not surprisingly, the boys (and I’m including husbands in this category) took charge of the fun, creating a luge-like course on a steep hill in our backyard, risking life and limb to see who could get to the bottom the fastest.
 When we finally came back inside, it was almost dark and everyone was starving.
 By chance, I’d made a big pot of this beef stew the day before so we warmed it up in the oven for an impromptu dinner party.
 Everyone agreed: it hit the spot.

 It’s a classic French beef stew, otherwise known as Beef Bourguignon.
-The meat is seared in olive oil first, then slowly braised with garlic and onions in a wine-based broth.
+Beef chuck is seared in olive oil first, and then slowly braised with garlic and onions in a wine-based broth.
 After a few hours in the oven, the meat becomes meltingly tender and enveloped in a rich, deeply flavored sauce.

 It takes some time to make (about an hour of active cooking), but I promise you it’s well worth the effort.
 Aside from being delicious, it’s a one pot meal that feeds a crowd.
 You can also make it a day ahead—in fact, you should because the flavor improves the longer it sits.

-Next, add the onions, garlic and balsamic vinegar to the pot.
-The vinegar will loosen all the brown bits from the bottom of the pan and coat the onions and garlic.
+Remove the meat and add the onions, garlic, and balsamic vinegar to the pan.
+The vinegar will loosen all the brown bits from the bottom of the pan and add flavor.

 Beef Stew with Carrots & Potatoes